 We will initiate reconnection as soon as an agreeable percentage of the arrears is paid, along with any associated disconnection and reconnection costs, and a payment plan is agreed for the remaining balance (note in the case of historical payment problems or high risk companies, the full balance plus any associated fees must be paid up front) as well as any security deposit, if applicable.

-For queries in relation to disconnection or reconnections please call our dedicated Business Energy Credit Management team on: 1850 88 23 32^
+For queries in relation to disconnection or reconnections please call our dedicated Credit Management Team on: 0818 88 23 32.

 You can read our full Code of Practice document here.